 WHAT LORNA DID NEXT

-At the time of the September 1939 census Lorna, a journalist, was residing at “The Harrow”, a pub just north of High Wycombe, her role as a Transport Driver in the Westminster ARP Service also noted, and in the same dwelling, along with the Thomas family (father the pub licensee, grandfather Thomas a barman), was a very close contemporary (born 1st July 1900), Cicely McCall, an organiser of the National Federation of Women’s Institute.
+At the time of the September 1939 census.
+Lorna Lewis, journalist, was residing at “The Harrow”, a pub just north of High Wycombe, her role as a Transport Driver in the Westminster ARP Service also noted, and in the same dwelling, along with the Thomas family (father the pub licensee, grandfather Thomas a barman), was a very close contemporary (born 1st July 1900), Cicely McCall, an organiser of the National Federation of Women’s Institute.
 Perhaps just staying the night.

 On 9th March 1940 (also according to The Times) Lorna represented E.M.
 Delafield at a memorial service for fellow dinner guest Marion Jean Lyon, Time and Tide Board member who ran Punch’s advertising department in the 1920s.
 Lorna was given the probate for Margaret West – there was a close friendship / connection there too.